openshift/origin/README.md

     cluster as the consumer or a different cluster, or even creating a new tenant in a multi-tenant SaaS system.
 The point is that the consumer doesn't have to be aware of or care at all about the details.
-3. The user _binds_ that service to their application
+3. The user requests a _credential_ to use the service instance in their application

-    _Binding_ means that the application is injected with the information necessary to use the service, such as coordinates, credentials, and configuration items.
-Applications are injected using the existing application configuration primitives in Kubernetes: Services, Secrets, and ConfigMaps.
+    Credentials are delivered to users in normal Kubernetes secrets and contain information necessary to connect to and authenticate to the service instance.

+For more introduction, including installation and self-guided demo instructions, please see the [introduction](./docs/introduction.md) doc.

 For more details about the design and features of this project see the [design](docs/design.md) doc.